Getting lost while traveling is an opportunity for serendipity, yet it can be extremely frightening.

 Every country has its own list of emergency numbers.
 Apart from 911 in North America, the next most essential one to know would be 112, which works for all countries in the European Union.

 Make sure you have at least three phone numbers memorized before you go on your vacation.
 These should be the numbers of your friends, travel companions, or family.
 If you end up losing your phone or running out of battery, you should be able to call someone for help by using a public phone.

 It is possible that you might lose your way at least once during a road trip.
-Here’s what you can do to prepare for such a situation:

 Start your trip with a full tank of gas, and carry a physical map.
 Before you begin driving, mark all of the gas stations and roadside stops that you will pass on your route.
 Prepare an itinerary for the number and location of stops you’ll make to be sure that you keep your gas tank full, and are able to make any necessary pit stops.

-If you find yourself lost, don’t stop in isolated areas.
+Don’t stop in isolated areas.
 Find a reasonably crowded motel or a crossroads and ask a business owner or staff to point you in the right direction.

 If you run out of battery or lose signal on your mobile phone, keep a lookout for emergency telephones next to the road.